JohannesAbresparr/cat-photo/README.md

 ![The Index-page on small screen](The_Indexpage_on_small_screen.png)

 On the index-page I wanted the User to get some basic photographic tips.
 I wrote all of the text myself.
 I also added a link to wikipedia explaining the rule of thirds.
-Hopefully this will improve the quality of photos for the User, as well as ignite a spark of quriosity regaring the wide world of photography.
+Hopefully this will improve the quality of photos for the User, as well as ignite a spark of curiosity regaring the wide world of photography.

 __Gallery page__